WEBSITE UPDATED Tuesday June 22, 2022

-A new concept of a live fish bonus is proven to motivate contestants to provide the best tournament fish care possible for their catch in boat livewells all day.
-The live fish bonus offers real rewards for all anglers that present a live fish to the weigh master.
-They receive additional bonus weight for doing a good job keeping their fish alive all day in their boat livewell.
-A ½ point bonus added to the actual weight of each fish turned in alive is positive motivation; a reward for providing better tournament fish care and keeping their catch alive.
+A new concept: The live fish bonus is proven to motivate contestants to provide the best tournament fish care possible for their catch in boat livewells all day.
+The live fish bonus offers real positive rewards for all anglers that present a live fish to the weighmaster.
+Contestants receive additional bonus weight or points for doing a great job successfully keeping their fish alive all day in their boat livewell all day.
+Bonus weight is added to the actual weight of each fish turned in alive.
+This is positive motivation rewards contestants that make extra efforts providing the best transport water quality, best tournament fish care and a third response for keeping his tournament catch alive.

-The “live fish bonus” concept has been use effectively in salt water (speckled trout) catch and live release tournaments for years to motivate anglers to really provide the best fish care possible.
+The “live fish bonus” concept has been used effectively in salt water (speckled trout) catch and live release tournaments for years to motivate anglers to really provide the best AND M– fish care possible.
 Fishermen know the weigh master’s reward for their extra fish care efforts will be an additional ½ pound per live fish or bonus points for each live fish weighed in.

 Unsafe livewell water quality (low DO saturations cause chronic livewell suffocation) in summer tournaments often results in high summer tournament bass kills (abusive and predictable acute and delayed tournament mortality).
 If the boat livewell is not functional, it is certainly not safe to transport live fish all day in any tournament.
 If the livewell is not safe for the catch, the boat should be disqualified because it fails the “functional livewell rule.”